Kaliber10/ptbc/README.md

 ### To Implement
 A way to track special attributes of a type.
 This includes Grass immunity to powder moves, Ghost immunity to Prankster, etc.
 This would most likely be added into the Type JSON, but unsure about how to fully implement it.

+This would likely include a token system to make it easier to recognize elements for algorithms.